Many people may wonder what the difference is between a vegetarian and pescatarian diet.

 - Load up on foods such as lentils and spinach to up your iron intake

-Seafood is an excellent source of zinc, however if you are a vegetarian, be sure to include plant-based sources of zinc to your diet, such as legumes, grains, nuts and seeds.
+Seafood is an excellent source of zinc, however, if you are a vegetarian, be sure to include plant-based sources of zinc to your diets, such as legumes, grains, nuts, and seeds.

 Depending on where you live and the ease of access you have to fresh fruit, veggies, and fish… the cost can be quite significant.
 It’s not only the change of season that can contribute to the cost.
 If certain ingredients can’t or aren’t grown in your local area, then they’re most likely shipped in from out of province/state/country and all this travel increases the cost you pay at the register.